Homa/rhelements.github.io/docs/framework-integration/rhelements-angular-integration.md

-# Add web component to Angular app
+# Add RH Elements to Angular app

 1. To start, scaffold an angular app: